Approach

 The problem is speed.
 By the time a trend shows up in a sell-side research note, it is already priced in.
 By the time a deal hits the market, the terms reflect that everyone knows about it.

 AI-powered market intelligence changes the timeline.
-It monitors regulatory filings, patent applications, hiring patterns, earnings transcripts, and news across dozens of sources.
-Then it flags what actually matters to your investment thesis.
+It watches regulatory filings, patent applications, hiring patterns, earnings transcripts, and news across dozens of sources.
+Then it flags what matters to your thesis.

-They did not hire more analysts.
+They didn't hire more analysts.
 They gave the two they had better inputs.

-This is the easiest AI use case to start with because it does not require connecting to your internal systems.
-You point it at external data sources and let it learn your investment criteria.
+This is the easiest AI use case to start with because it doesn't need to connect to your internal systems.
+Point it at external data.
+Let it learn your criteria.
 Two weeks from kickoff to first useful output.

 2. Deal Sourcing: Finding Opportunities Your Network Misses